Milton Margai

-Sir Milton Augustus Strieby Margai PC (7 December 1895 – 28 April 1964) was a Sierra Leonean medical doctor and politician who served as the country's head of government from 1954 until his death in 1964.
+Sir Milton Augustus Strieby Margai PC (7 December 1895 – 28 April 1964) was a Sierra Leonean physician and politician who served as the country's head of government from 1954 until his death in 1964.
 He was titled chief minister from 1954 to 1960, and then prime minister from 1961 onwards.
-Margai studied medicine in England, and upon returning to homeland became a prominent public health campaigner.
+Margai studied medicine in England, and upon returning to his homeland became a prominent public health campaigner.
 He entered politics as the founder and inaugural leader of the Sierra Leone People's Party.
 Margai oversaw Sierra Leone's transition to independence, which occurred in 1961.
 He died in office aged 68, and was succeeded as prime minister by his brother Albert.
 Margai enjoyed the support of Sierra Leoneans across classes, who respected his moderate style, friendly demeanor, and political savvy.

 Early life

-Margai was born on 7 December 1895 in the village of Gbangbatoke, Moyamba District, in the Southern Province of British Sierra Leone to Mende parents.
+Milton Augustus Strieby Margai was born on 7 December 1895 in the village of Gbangbatoke, Moyamba District, in the Southern Province of British Sierra Leone to Mende parents.
 He was the oldest of eighteen children.
 At the time of his birth, Sierra Leone was a British protectorate.
 His father was M.E.S.
 Margai, an affluent trader from Bonthe District.
 His grandfather was a Mende warrior chief.
 Margai received his primary education at the Evangelical United Brethren School in Bonthe, Bonthe District.
 He graduated from the Albert Academy in Freetown.

 In 1921, Margai earned his bachelor's degree in history from Fourah Bay College.
 Margai went to medical school in England and graduated as a medical doctor from the Durham University College of Medicine (which went on to become Newcastle University Medical School) in 1926.
 Margai also attended the Liverpool School of Tropical Medicine.
 He became the first doctor from the protectorate.
 He was the first protectorate man to become a medical doctor.

 Margai also played the piano, violin and organ.